Pass a template slot to a component

 </Component>Key points

-Slot content evaluates in the caller's scope: The markup inside <property name="actionsTemplate"> sees the parent's variables and IDs, not the component's internal state.
-This lets callers reference their own context freely:
+Slot content evaluates in the caller's scope, not the component's: Markup inside <property name="actionsTemplate"> sees the caller's variables and IDs, not the component's internal state.
+This is how a caller's button can reference parent state from inside the slot:

 <App var.selectedId="{null}">